Cenovus' Consolidation Offers Counter-Cyclical Upside

 I presume that the other side of this trade has rational expectations that the acquisition will have been destructive to value.
 Yet there is substantial evidence to suggest that some investors may have made errors in anticipating the deleterious effects of this transaction.

 I therefore feel justified that the valuation target of $11.75-12.00 per share -- implying 20% short to mid-term upside over a $10 basis -- is reasonable.
-While I find it likely CVE's shares may experiences upside due to valuation alone, the catalysts for an upside correction should materialize if/when operational results reflect the additional synergies.
+While I find it likely CVE's shares may experience upside due to valuation alone, the catalysts for an upside correction should materialize if/when operational results reflect the additional synergies.
 Shorts typically have a short-term view on financial outcomes since shorting is costly both in terms of financing and in terms of foregone capital gains.
 They therefore tend to be eager to bail out when there is data to discredit overly wrought pessimism.

 I also remind myself that I can count on two hands the number of upstream stocks which I believe to within bargain territory.